himasha/APIDemoProject/README.md

     - http://IP:PORT

 # 3.Try out the developer workflow
+We will be using the micro-gw toolkit to create a micro-gw project and build the API artifacts that we are going to expose.
+If you have followed the installation instructions for the toolkit you should be able to run these commands from anywhere.

-  3.1 Create a micro-gateway project called bookstore with the following command.
+  3.1 Go to a preferred folder of yours and create a micro-gateway project called bookstore with the following command.

   `micro-gw init bookstore`